YanzheL/llzw-docs/source/includes/_users.md

 }
 ```

-This endpoint register a new user.
+This endpoint registers a new user.

 ### HTTP Request